wootencl/apidocs-v4/source/includes/_authentication.md

 All calls to the PokitDok API are encrypted over HTTPS.
-Access to the API is controlled via OAuth2 (for more information, reference "OAuth 2.0 Authorization Framework" [here](http://tools.ietf.org/html/rfc6749).
-Here's a quick example authenticating at the command line using cURL to authenticate and make a call to the Activities API.
+Access to the API is controlled via OAuth2 (for more information, reference "OAuth 2.0 Authorization Framework" [here](http://tools.ietf.org/html/rfc6749).)
+The cURL tab contains a quick example authenticating at the command line using cURL and making a call to the Activities API.

 ```python
 # not using the PokitDok Python client library